sooriyaarachchi/pybites.github.io-src/content/pytest-coding-100-tests.md

 ## 4. Mocking and performance

-If you call an external service you probably want to [mock it out](https://pybit.es/tag/mock.html).
+If you call an external service you probably want to mock it out (see an example [here](https://pybit.es/twitter-api-geodata-mocking.html)).
 But use mocking with caution, it might drive you away from testing the real thing (anti-pattern).
 Also in our case beginner Pythonistas need to understand the test code and this can make things more confusing.

 But for some code it's inevitable, for example random outputs, you can use the patch decorator to mock out random behavior: